MicrosoftDocs/win32/desktop-src/Bits/bits-startup-type.md

 The **Startup Type** for BITS is delayed auto-start.

-**Prior to Windows Vista:** The **Startup Type** for BITS is Manual.
-When a BITS job is created, the **Startup Type** changes to Automatic.
-The **Startup Type** returns to Manual when all jobs are complete or canceled.

 You should not set the **Startup Type** to Disabled.
-Disabling BITS may break applications, such as Windows Update, that rely on BITS to transfer files.
+Disabling BITS may break applications that rely on BITS to transfer files.